scheidan/CAIRS.jl/README.md

 Information about a signal can be printed with `show`, e.g. `show(sig[1])`.

-The sensor positions can be written to a file with:
+Writting the sensor positions in a file is useful for plotting:
 ```Julia
 sensor2csv(sig, "sensor_coor.csv")
 ```
-This is useful for plotting.

 ### Definition of prediction points